the history of lahaina grill

 In September 1997, Lahaina Grill received an ‘Ilima Award as one of the three best restaurants in Maui County based on a Honolulu Advertiser readers’ poll.
 In October 1997, more than 25,000 randomly selected readers of Gourmet magazine rated Lahaina Grill No.5 on its list of Hawai‘i’s top twenty restaurants, one of only two Maui restaurants to make the top ten and one of only three on the entire list.
 The restaurant appeared on the Top Ten of that same survey in 1998.
 In November 1998, the restaurant won the “Best Service” award in The Maui News annual readers’ “Best of Maui” poll.

 From then to now has been a whirlwind of sheer culinary excitement!
-2013 began with the restaurant’s twentieth consecutive year (1994-2013) of being named “Best Maui Restaurant” by the HONOLULU Magazine readers’ poll.
-Editor, John Heckathorn, stated, “The kalua duck was so rich and smooth that if I could walk on water, I’d walk to Lahaina to eat it again.”
-Lahaina Grill also received Maui No Ka Oi Magazine’s Readers Choice ‘Aipono Award for “Best Service” and “Best Wine List” in Maui County in 2006, 2007 and 2008 as well as “Restaurant of the Year” and “Best Service” in 2007, 2008 and this year took home “Restaurant of the Year,” “Best Wine List” and “Best Service”.
+2014 will begin with the restaurant’s twenty-first consecutive year (1994-2014) of being named “Best Maui Restaurant” by the HONOLULU Magazine readers’ poll.
+Lahaina Grill also received Maui No Ka Oi Magazine’s Readers Choice ‘Aipono Award for “Best Steak” “Best Dessert” in 2013 and “Best Service” and “Best Wine List” in 2006, 2007 and 2008 as well as “Restaurant of the Year” and “Best Service” in 2007, 2008 and this year took home “Restaurant of the Year,” “Best Wine List” and “Best Service”.
 In July of 2009, Lahaina Grill received Maui Time Weekly’s award for “Best Restaurant” for 2009-2010.